 Gros Cap is a beautiful area to put on your snowshoes and head out along the shore and explore the ice ridges and formations.
 You will meet many people with their children climbing up the formations and crawling long the ridges.
 On a beautiful sunny day, what better way to get your exercise and soak in the beauty along Lake Superior?

 Venture a little further north to Red Rock and find some little ice caves and ice bridges.
 You can get out onto the ice at the Red Rock Park entrance so that you do not disturb the local home owners.
 You will find little ice huts for anglers dotting the ice which are a necessity to protect you from the jack hammer winds that come up.

 Coppermine Point is a beautiful area to explore with amazing ice ridges and caves along the way.
 We stayed close to shore on the ridges as you could hear Lake Superior moaning and groaning beneath the ice as this area is known for its huge waves crashing on the shore.
 We weren't sure of the undercurrents and the ice thickness so we stayed along the shore.
 This was our favourite spot along Lake Superior with magnificent ice structures.

 Alona Bay has a beautiful scenic lookout for you to enjoy the icy coastline.
 It is also a good spot to have your picnic lunch while you look out at the frozen Lake Superior.

-Enjoy your outing making sure you are dressed appropriately for cold temperatures and piercing winds.
+Enjoy your outing making sure you have dressed appropriately for cold temperatures and piercing winds.
 Travel safely, being cautious of safe areas to travel on the ice and areas not to.
 Enjoy the beauty of Lake Superior along the ice ridges of the shoreline to be safe.
 You will be amazed at how spectacular winter can really be just outside your doorstep.